 Espresso brewing method

+It is essential to understand the espresso brewing process, as it is the base of the Americano.
 A concentrated coffee shot brewed under high pressure.
 High pressure creates a unique thick crema on top.

 Ideally, you need an espresso machine to get at least 9 bar pressure.